defold/doc/docs/en/faq/faq.md

 #### Q: What rendering API does Defold rely on?

-A: Defold uses OpenGL ES 2.0 for graphics rendering, which is available on all our supported platforms.
+A: Defold uses WebGL in HTML5 builds, Metal on iOS and macOS and Vulkan or OpenGL ES 2.0 on all other platforms.
+As a developer you only have to worry about a single render API using a fully scriptable rendering pipeline.

-#### Q: Can I do 3D games in Defold?

-A: Absolutely!
-The engine is a full blown 3D engine.
-However, the toolset is made for 2D so you will have to do a lot of heavy lifting yourself.
-Better 3D support is planned.

-#### Q: What programming language do I work with in Defold?

-A: Game logic in your Defold project is primarily written using the Lua language (specifically Lua 5.1/LuaJIT, refer to the [Lua manual](/manuals/lua) for details).
-Lua is a lightweight dynamic language that is fast and very powerful.
-You can also use native code (C/C++, Objective-C, Java and JavaScript depending on the platform) to extend the Defold engine with new functionality.
-When building custom materials, OpenGL ES SL shader language is used to write vertex and fragment shaders.

 #### Q: Is there a way to know what version I'm running?